Last updated

 • LinkedIn Sales Navigator Core helps professionals generate leads and costs $99.99 per month.

 • LinkedIn Sales Navigator Advanced Plus is for large enterprise sales teams and includes an additional CRM integration.
-Prices are based on individual business needs.
+Prices are based on individual business needs but starts at $1600 per year.

 LinkedIn Recruiter packages